Leadership development

 How much does executive coaching cost per hour?

-Executive coaching costs between $150 and $3,500 or more per hour in the United States, depending on the coach’s credential level and the seniority of the leader being coached.
+Executive coaching costs between $150 and $3,500 or more per hour in the United States, depending on the coach’s credential level and the seniority of the leader.

-In North America, the average is $297 per hour across all coaching types (ICF Global Coaching Study, 2025).
+The North American average is $297 per hour across all coaching types.

-For VP and C-suite programs, $300 to $800 per hour is a more relevant benchmark, with top-tier coaches exceeding that range.
+For VP and C-suite programs, $300 to $800 per hour is the more relevant benchmark, with top-tier coaches exceeding that range.

 What is included in an executive coaching package?